 Speech and Language Therapy

-The Achievement Center for Therapy is dedicated to helping children of all capacities reach their full developmental potential for communication, enabling them to increase their independence in everyday activities, increase interaction and participation with their families, and improve the quality of their lives overall.
+The Achievement Center for Therapy is dedicated to helping children of all capacities reach their full developmental potential for communication, enabling them to increase their independence in everyday activities, increase interaction and participation with their families, and improve the overall quality of their lives.

 We screen, evaluate, and diagnose speech or language delays or disorders, offering regularly scheduled therapy sessions, parent/family training, and collaboration with physicians, schools, and other paraprofessionals.
 We offer individual or small group sessions, providing treatment for any of the following: